 With HSDM's academic, clinical, and research foundation, your possibilities are endless.
 We encourage our students to actively participate in organizations that will shape their future as oral health leaders.
 Below is a list of HSDM student clubs and organizations.

 The Endodontic Study Group brings members of the HSDM community together to explore issues and research related to the field of endodontics.
 The group meets regularly to discuss clinical cases, treatment planning and sequencing, residency programs, endodontics in practice, and current literature.
 In addition, the group aims to provide resources and training/enrichment opportunities for those interested in developing their skills in the field.

-We hold events with invited speakers who are periodontists in private practice, research, academia, or a combination of all of these, to provide an opportunity for DMD and MD candidates to hear about research in periodontology, learn about careers in periodontology, and network with speakers and each other.
+Holds events with invited speakers who are periodontists in private practice, research, academia, or a combination of all of these.
+Also, provides an opportunity for DMD and MD candidates to hear about research in periodontology, learn about careers in periodontology, and network with speakers and each other.

 A study club for all students and residents interested in the specialty of prosthodontics.
-We meet to discuss treatment planning, discuss advanced topics in prosthodontics, and review literature.
+They meet to discuss treatment planning, discuss advanced topics in prosthodontics, and review literature.

 Networking (Provides a means for students to network with other students, past and present)

 The American Dental Education Association (ADEA) is the voice of dental education.
 Harvard School of Dental Medicine has always been a leader in academic dentistry, and the HSDM Student Chapter of ADEA strives for continued excellence in all aspects of dental education and to build a community of students interested in teaching.Harvard ADEA focuses on three components:

 (1) Careers in academic dentistry and dental education